zalando-stups/documentation/user-guide/aws-api.rst

       ]
     }

-if the role is also used by an application, to retrive via Instance Profile the credentials, then you should also add the ec2 service:
+if the role is also used by an application, to retrieve via Instance Profile the credentials, then you should also add the ec2 service:

 .. code-block:: json